-The Remuneration Committee, currently comprises one executive Director, namely Mr. Law Chun Choi, and three independent non-executive Directors, namely, Wong Yue Kwan Alan (chairman of the Remuneration Committee), Mr. Choi Pun Lap and Mr. Yu Shui Sang Bernard, is responsible for determining, reviewing and evaluating the remuneration packages of the executive Directors and making recommendations to the Board from time to time.
+The Remuneration Committee, currently comprises one executive Director, namely Mr. Law Chun Choi, one non-executive Director, namely Mr. Yu Shui Sang Bernard and three independent non-executive Directors, namely, Ms. Tsang Ngo Yin (chairman of the Remuneration Committee), Mr. Choi Pun Lap and Mr. Wong Yue Kwan Alan, is responsible for determining, reviewing and evaluating the remuneration packages of the executive Directors and making recommendations to the Board from time to time.